-Mrs W's complaint about the Lender being party to an unfair credit relationship was made by the PR on the basis that the Fractional Club membership had been sold to her as an investment.
-This allegation was mentioned in the Letter of Complaint but was expanded on in December 2023 after our Investigator had issued their initial view.
+Ms M's complaint about the Lender being party to an unfair credit relationship was made on the basis that the Fractional Club membership had been sold to her as an investment.
+This allegation was mentioned in the Letter of Complaint but was expanded on in November 2023 after our Investigator had issued their initial view.
 I have considered that further.

-Was Fractional Club membership marketed and sold at the Time of Sale 3 and 4 as an investment in breach of regulation 14(3) of the Timeshare Regulations?
+Was Fractional Club membership marketed and sold at the Time of Sale as an investment in breach of regulation 14(3) of the Timeshare Regulations?

-The PR initially alleged that Mrs W was told that she would make substantial profits when the Allocated Property was sold.
-And following our Investigator's view, the PR subsequently argued that the Fractional Club membership cannot be viewed as a timeshare contract as the terms did not fall within the definition of a timeshare contract but as a collective investment scheme ('CIS').
+The PR initially alleged that Ms M was told by purchasing the Fractional Club membership, "the Fractionals would be turned into big money" and Ms M "would get a huge profit on [her] investment".
+And following our Investigator's view, the PR later argued that the Fractional Club membership cannot be viewed as a timeshare contract as the terms did not fall within the definition of a timeshare contract but as a collective investment scheme ('CIS').